vasujava75/WarehouseManagement/README.md

     ### Phase 3
     Implemented shopping component
     ### Misc
-    Implemented other important things for the project at the end.
+    Added other important things like spring security and docker etc.
+        Due to time constraint i haven't imported json data to db.
+So haven't used spring-data-jpa